 Indicator Title 5.
 Number of young people transitioning out of the National Youth Service (NYS) into other opportunities.

 Definition These are young people who migrate out of the National Youth Service.
-These young people can transfer out of the NYS in the course of serving out an Individual Service Plan or upon completion of one (typically 6months).
+These young people can transfer out of the NYS in the course of serving out an Individual Service Plan or upon completion of one (typically 6-months).
 They also may migrate to another intervention or opportunity for ostensibly better, more applicable or different opportunities (for example: young people take up further education & training opportunities; employment opportunities; or entrepreneurial opportunities outside of the NYS).

+Source of Data Beneficiary Database

+Signed Attestation

-Source of Data Jobs fund and NYS Method of calculation Simple count or assessment Each young person will be counted once.
-Means of verification Means of verification for tracking young people who migrate from NYS: • Beneficiary Database (as per the agreed to template) Assumptions There is sufficient capacity and budget to coordinate the Jobs fund
+Method of calculation or assessment Simple count

+Each young person will be counted once.

+Means of verification Means of verification for tracking young people who migrate from NYS:

+Beneficiary Database

+Beneficiary Attestation or confirmation from opportunity provider

+Data List Annextures

+Assumptions There is sufficient capacity and budget to coordinate the NYS

 Disaggregation of beneficiaries 100 % youth

 Gender

 Race

 Disability status

 Business sector

 Geographic location (Rural/ Peri-urban/urban)

-Spatial Transformation Geographic location (urban/rural)

-Calculation type Cumulative for the year

-Reporting Cycle Quarterly

-Desired Performance Increase in the number of young people participated in the programme

-Indicator Responsibility Senior Manager- National Youth Service.
+Spatial Transformation Geographic location (urban/rural) Calculation type Cumulative for the year Reporting Cycle Quarterly Desired Performance Increase in the number of young people participated in the programme Indicator Responsibility Senior Manager- National Youth Service.